ePages-de/epages-devportal/_posts/2018/2018-03-07-why-your-first-meaningful-paint-matters.md

 Let me give you an example:
 A customer wants to buy a new treat for his dog.
 He is visiting the product page of a fitting online shop.
-In this case, the primary content elements are the product image, the headline, the product description, as well as the buy button.
+In this case, the primary content elements are the product image, the headline, the price, the product description, as well as the buy button.

 ## So, why does this matter?

-As I have learned from my visit of the [Smashing Conference](https://smashingconf.com/london-2018/) in London, performance should not be a side project.
+As I have learned from my visit of the [Smashing Conference](https://smashingconf.com/london-2018/){:target="_blank"} in London, performance should not be a side project.
 It should be part of your daily work and should be reflected on your roadmap.
 Why?
 Just imagine how potential customers are sitting in the tube - with bad internet connection - and your homepage is not visible because your web font is not loading.
 Bad user experience, isn’t it?
-That's why you should regularly measure the performance of your website with helpful tools like [webpagetest](https://www.webpagetest.org/) and under real conditions.
+That's why you should regularly measure the performance of your website with helpful tools like [webpagetest](https://www.webpagetest.org/){:target="_blank"} and under real conditions.
 Doing this, you should ask yourself: Who is the average user and which device is he using?
 A shiny iPhone generation or a 7-year old Android phone with terrible CPU and hardly any memory?